 Attention is paid to nurturing the young students with the aim of developing curiosity and a love for learning.

-Pre-K continues at the basic skills building level in preparation for kindergarten.
+Pre-K continues at the basic skills building level in preparation for international kindergarten.

 Children are introduced to building early reading and writing skills while building vocabulary.

-Problem-solving is introduced including concepts relating to numbers, shapes, colors and mathematics.
+Problem-solving is introduced including concepts relating to numbers, shapes, colors, pattern recognition and functional mathematics with a focus on real-world problem solving.

-The goal in kindergarten is to establish a level of academic skills and understanding that will be the foundation for future success in primary school and beyond.
+The goal in kindergarten is to establish a level of academic skills, understanding, and confidence that will be the foundation for future success in primary school and beyond.

 Students start reading using the blending of phonetic sounds.
-Phonetic skills are further reinforced in the learning process as writing/composition skills are introduced, vocabulary is developed, and spelling is emphasized.
+Phonetic skills are further reinforced in the learning process as writing/composition skills are introduced, a rich vocabulary is developed, and correct spelling is emphasized as writing habits and skills are learned quickly at this age of development.

 The mathematics skills of the children are taken to the next level of difficulty, continuing the number concepts learned in the pre-kindergarten years.